EnterpriseCharacteristicsESSnetBigData/StarterKit/URLsFinder/logs/README.md

 # URLs Finder Starter Kit Log Data

 This is the directory where event logging information is saved.
-No example file is present.
+Some example files are present.